Home » HIRIKETIYA SRI LANKA 12 BEST THINGS TO DO – The Ultimate Guide

 A huge plus for us while staying in Hiriketiya was that we could get work done at the Co-working space Verse Collective.
 With fast and free wifi, tasty food and refreshing drinks, uploading new blog posts and videos at Verse Collective was a welcome relief from the slow internet in most of Sri Lanka.

-Further more Verse Collective has views on the sea which gives a huge boost in motivation to work harder so we could chill later that day at the beach 😉 In just 1 minute walk you’re away from your laptop with your feet in the sea.
+Further more Verse Collective has views on the sea which gives a huge boost in motivation to work harder so we could chill later that day at the beach 😉 In just 1 minute walk you’re with your feet in the sand.

 Check the Hummanaya Blow Hole

 The Hummanaya Blowhole is the only blowhole in Sri Lanka and is considered to be the second largest blowhole in the world.
 Located 7 kilometres from Hiriketiya, this is a perfect stop for a quick visit if you’re on your way to Tangalle beach.
 Hummanaya is a natural blowhole which is extra powerful when the sea is rough.
 A submerged cave pushes the sea water upwards what results in a huge natural water fountain.
 The sea water flows underneath the shore, and then comes out of this hole due to the pressure.
 The water fountain created by this geological feature shoots up every couple of minutes, with the spray often reaching 25 up to 30 meter depending on the wind and power of the sea.

 Relax and watch the sunset at Hiriketiya beach

 Visiting Hiriketiya beach is of course some of the things you will be doing a lot when staying in Hiriketiya.
 The horse shoe shaped bay with waving palmtrees is a lovely hidden gem and perfect for an afternoon beach walk.
 After the sunset you can go to Jasper house for some food and drinks while still hearing the waves of the ocean.